STUDY

 3. Behavioral

 These three components are interrelated and influence each other.
-The cognitive and affective components are internal to a person whereas the behavioral component is observable.
+The cognitive and affective components are internal to the individual, whereas the behavioral component is observable.

 Cognitive Component

-For instance, a person has the knowledge that fish is rich in omega-3 fatty acids, which are good for heart and brain health, he would develop a positive attitude towards including fish in daily diet.
-Similarly, if a person comes to know that excessive consumption of high carbohydrate foods leads to diabetes and other health complications, he will develop a negative attitude towards the consumption of high carbohydrate foods.
+For example, if a person knows that fish is rich in omega-3 fatty acids that support heart and brain health, they are likely to develop a positive attitude toward including fish in their diet.
+Conversely, if a person learns that excessive consumption of high-carbohydrate foods can lead to diabetes and other health complications, they may develop a negative attitude toward such foods.

-It is important to note that sometimes an individual may have incomplete or inaccurate knowledge about something which may shape their attitude based on false or biased generalization.
+It is important to note that individuals may sometimes possess incomplete or inaccurate knowledge, which can lead to the formation of attitudes based on misconceptions, false assumptions, or biased generalizations.

 Affective Component